tpersaud27/tpersaud27/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🌱 I’m currently learning...
-Web Development
+- 🌱 I’m currently learning Full Stack Web Developement using Angular, .NET Core, and AWS
 - 💬 Ask me about...
 Anything
 - 📫 How to reach me... https://www.linkedin.com/in/tommy-persaud/
 - 😄 Pronouns...
 He/Him